bobby-didcoding/django_course/steps/module_4.md

 This change will be visible in the built-in admin page.
 Visit [http://127.0.0.1:8000/admin/auth/user/](http://127.0.0.1:8000/admin/auth/user/) and see for yourself.
 > Note: Don't forget to fire up a local server, refresh your browser and sign in if necessary.

 3) CRUD - Just like the Django shell, Django's built-in admin page allows you to Create, Read, Update and Delete (CRUD) database entires.
-To demonstrate this, lets add your last name in the built-in admin page [http://127.0.0.1:8000/admin/auth/user/1/change/](http://127.0.0.1:8000/admin/auth/user/1/change/).
+To demonstrate this, let's add your last name in the built-in admin page [http://127.0.0.1:8000/admin/auth/user/1/change/](http://127.0.0.1:8000/admin/auth/user/1/change/).

 Add your last name and click save or press enter.